jeetsons/ethlisbon-hack25/docs/readme.md

   - Summary of current position and what will happen on exit.
   - Button: "Exit & Withdraw All"
   - Transaction progress and final balances returned to Gnosis Pay wallet.
+  - *Display status of approval for LeveragedLPManager to access the LP NFT.
+If not approved, prompt user to approve before allowing exit!*
+- **Approvals Required:**
+  - **LeveragedLPManager** must be approved for the LP NFT (either by `approve(manager, lpTokenId)` or `setApprovalForAll(manager, true)`) to enable the smart contract to unwind/exit the position and return funds.
+  - If approval is missing, the contract will revert and exit will fail.
+Always check and request approval before showing "Exit & Withdraw All" as actionable!

 ---